quicwg/base-drafts/draft-ietf-quic-transport.md

 ignore a Version Negotiation packet if it has already received and acted on a Version Negotiation packet.

-A client MUST ignore a Version Negotiation packet if it lists the version it has chosen.
+A client MUST ignore a Version Negotiation packet that lists the client's chosen version.

 Version negotiation uses unprotected data.
 The result of the negotiation MUST be revalidated as part of the cryptographic handshake (see {{version-validation}}).